joelsleeba/Enigma/README.md

 # Enigma

 ## Emigma simulator with 5 rotor configurations and plugboard.
-Just a classic German enigma with custom rotor wirings
+A classic German enigma with custom rotor wirings and a custom plugboard.